Green Jelly’s comedic Punk Rock Puppet Show invades Stage West in Scranton on Jan. 30

 Also nominated for an MTV Music Award and a Billboard Music Award, Green Jellÿ held the record for the most requested video in MTV’s history and still holds the record for the biggest-selling debut record in England’s chart history.
 More recently, the group has over 12 million plays on YouTube and sold over 15 million songs worldwide, including over one million songs on iTunes.

 Reuniting in 2008, the group has been touring ever since, with over 1,250 shows all over the world and counting.
-Now based in West Hollywood, California, Green Jellÿ currently has a local connection in Thomas the Red, the “stand-up comedy viking” from Scranton.
-After meeting Manspeaker at the Irish Wolf Pub, Thomas the Red joined the band as one of its many members and went on tour with them this year.
+Now based in West Hollywood, California, Green Jellÿ holds the Guinness World Record for the largest band in the world with over 900 members, picking up new recruits wherever they go, including several in Northeastern Pennsylvania like Thomas the Red, the “stand-up comedy viking” from Scranton.
+After meeting Manspeaker at the Irish Wolf Pub, Thomas the Red joined the band and went on tour with them this year.

 Learn more about Thomas the Red in Episode 64 of the NEPA Scene Podcast: